TUBS-ISF/spl2015.christopher.wardle/Task5/README.md

   Published under [Apache 2] (http://www.apache.org/licenses/LICENSE-2.0.txt)

 **Usage**
-Simply run VocTrainer.java and the trainer will start.
+Simply run Main.java and the trainer will start.

 For the DatabaseIntegration and UserManagement feature a MongoDB Server is required to run on port 27017 at the specified IP.
 After installing MongoDB, run the mongod.exe with the --dbpath parameter pointing to the resources\MongoDB directory of this project (that's where the database is).